 How can GDD-affected children be treated?

 Some children will require additional support to allow them to catch up with other children.
 Support may be with speech and language therapy, physical therapy, occupational therapy or other methods of support.
-Special educational input is a common and useful support.
+Special educational input is common and useful support.
 Your doctor or paediatrician will be able to discuss the type of support that is right for your child and how to go about getting it.
 Children and young people with Generalised Developmental Delay experience higher rates of emotional and behavioural difficulties than other children, so some of them may benefit from seeing a Clinical Child Psychologist or a Child and Adolescent Psychiatrist.